mrussell16/GMTKJ2021/README.md

 # ToDo

-* UI for dark timer
+* Sat Afternoon
+    * Add collectible light seeds
+        * New level to introduce this
     * Add enemies to get light seeds
+        * Jump on enemies to kill them
+    * Spike traps
+    * Win Screen - thanks for playing
+* Sat Evening
+    * Movable objects
+        * Move in light dimension will move in the dark dimension
+        * Move in dark dimension will not move in light dimension
+* Sun Morn
-* Better player sprite
+    * Better player sprite + animation (maybe get online)
-* More Levels
     * Portal Sounds
     * Music
+* Sun Afternoon
+    * Itch page
-* Release
+    * Initial Release
+    * More Levels - if there is time